jaco4873/cds-visual-analytics-2025/src/assignment_1/README.md

 ```
 Then select option 1 from the menu.

-Note: This will ALSO ask you whether you want to download the data, if you do not have it in the correct folder.
+Note: This will prompt whether you want to download the data.
+Click "Y". to continue.

-You can also run the code without relying on run.sh, but only if you already have download the dataset.
+You can also run the code without relying on run.sh, but only if you already have downloaded the dataset and placed it in  `data/17flowers`.

 ```bash
 cd src